IdeaForg-e/TaskPilot-AI/README.md

 **TaskPilot AI** is an autonomous multi-agent system that acts as a **personal chief of staff** for every software engineer.
 It:

-- 🔄 **Autonomously aggregates** tasks from 7 heterogeneous data sources
+- 🔄 **Autonomously aggregates** tasks from 5 heterogeneous data sources
 - 🔍 **Extracts hidden action items** from unstructured emails, Slack messages, and meeting transcripts using LLM-powered NLP
 - 🔗 **Deduplicates and correlates** related work across systems via semantic similarity
-- 📊 **Intelligently prioritizes** using 8-dimensional scoring with explainable, auditable rationale
+- 📊 **Intelligently prioritizes** using 7-dimensional weighted scoring with explainable, auditable rationale
 - 📅 **Generates dynamic daily plans** that are calendar-aware and adapt in real-time
 - 💬 **Supports natural language interaction** — ask questions, inject P1 incidents mid-day, get instant re-prioritization
 - 🚨 **Proactively detects** overloaded developers, approaching deadlines, and blocked pipelines